🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Wagging to the Left

 The same research showed left-biased wagging when dogs saw unfamiliar or threatening stimuli — associated with right-brain activation and negative emotions.
+Other dogs can detect this asymmetry and respond differently to left-wagging versus right-wagging dogs.

 Breed Considerations